TheDigitalNinja/Sample-TS-App/README.md

 This will start a Docker container from the my-application image and map port 3000 in the container to port 3000 on your machine.

 You can then access the application at [http://localhost:3000](http://localhost:3000).

-## Editing the Files

-You can edit the files in any text editor.
-If you're using Visual Studio Code, the workspace settings are already configured for you.

-Remember to run the tests and the linter before committing your changes.